General Intro & Final Race Info

 With Wave Starts, you’ll be placed into a specific corral.
 They do it more for crowd control at the start, and to generally put runners of similar pace together.
 Keep in mind that most races (I’ve never seen or heard of one yet) do not enforce the corral starting point (unless you’re in the lead/elite pack of course) so while you’re encouraged to change it in advance, you certainly don’t’ have to.
 Just start wherever you’d like (except up front ;) but keep in mind that you may be in the company of much faster or much slower runners than you - which can benefit or deter from your performance or experience.

-Race Weekend Pasta Dinner!
+Race Weekend Awards and Pasta Dinner!
 As you’ve should have heard or seen by now, the annual Rock n Roll Race Weekend Pasta Dinner is taking shape.
-The idea is for you to get your bib/entry from the RnR Expo Friday afternoon, then walk back over to the complex.
+The idea is for you to get your bib/entry from the RnR Expo early Friday afternoon, then head over to the the complex in Mission Valley.
 We'll drink, eat, drink some more (carby rich beer, of course) and enjoy a little presentation and present some awards.

 Training - How Much to Run?
 (Final Week)